SURFnet/eduhub-validator/README.md

 ## Spidering via gateway

-To run the spider through the Eduhub gateway, you can use the `--basic-auth` and `--headers` options:
+To run the spider through the SURFeduhub gateway, you can use the `--basic-auth` and `--headers` options:

 ```sh